indranaftena/blog1-frontend/README.md

-# frontendfor Blog Experiment 1
+# Frontend for Blog Experiment 1

 This is an experiment with Vue for blog frontend.
 It follows [tutorial from Eric's Dev Blog](https://www.ericsdevblog.com/posts/create-a-modern-application-with-django-and-vue-1/).